Menu Close

 Peasants were one of the worst sufferers of colonialism.
 Because of 1) British land settlement policies.
 2) Britisher’s destroyed Indian handicrafts.

 The history of peasant movement / revolts goes prior to the history of national movement.
 The subaltern school of historiography represented by Ranjit Guha, Gyan Pandey, Prof. Irfan Habib and even Sumit Sarkar have highlighted the role of peasantry.
-One of the most well known peasant revolt was Indigo rebellion of 1860 documented by Din Bandhu Mitro in his book NEEL DARPAN.
+One of the most well-known peasant revolts was Indigo Rebellion of 1860 documented by Din Bandhu Mitro in his book NEEL DARPAN.

 Congress started organizing peasantry.
-However Kisan Sabhas and peasant parties were emerging on their own and also because of the role of communists.
-Thus not entirely dependent on congress.
+However, Kisan Sabhas and peasant parties were emerging on their own and also because of the role of communists.
+Thus, it was not entirely dependent on congress.

 In 1936 All India Kisan Sabha was formed under the leadership of Swami Sahajananand.
 The main demand of Kisan Sabhas was land reforms and regulation of rent.